 How to Create a Temporary Email Address

 For most of us, email is a necessary evil.
-Sure, it’s important to have an email address, both for logging into accounts all over the web and to make sure you can be reached by colleagues and employers alike.
-But email can be so frustrating so often.
-Whether you’re sorting through junk mail and various mailers that mean nothing to you throughout your day to day life, email is more of a burden than a true joy to use.
+Sure, it is important to have an email address, both for logging into accounts all over the web and to make sure you can be reached by colleagues and employers alike.
+But email can be frustrating.
+Whether you are sorting through junk mail and various mailers that mean nothing to you throughout your day to day life, email is more of a burden than a true joy to use.

-So, if you’re fed up with the surge of junk mail you’ve be receiving after researching insurance quotes, or tired of being marketed at every time you need to enter your personal details into a website to get information, we’ve got the solution for you.
+So, if you are fed up with the surge of junk mail you have been receiving after researching insurance quotes, or tired of being marketed every time you need to enter your personal details into a website to get information, we have got the solution for you.
 Creating a temporary email address is easy to do, simple to use, and makes it easy to send and receive mail anonymously all over the web.

 But how do you do it?
-Well, luckily for you, it’s very, very easy.
-Let’s take a look at how to create a temporary email that is both free and disposable.
+Well, luckily for you, it is very, very easy.
+Let us take a look at how to create a temporary email that is both free and disposable.